manugopa/SelectiveStimulation/README.md

-    Script to generate plots of waveforms and responses for selective stimulation between excitatory and inhibitory models
+    Script to generate plots of waveforms and responses for selective stimulation between excitatory and inhibitory models Perturbed_Excitatory_Model.m

-SelectivitySignals_wPVandInhibit.m:

-    Script to generate plots of waveforms and responses for selective stimulation between PV and inhibitory models

-SelectivitySignals_wPVandExcite.m:

-    Script to generate plots of waveforms and responses for selective stimulation between PV and excitatory models

-SelectivitySignals_wPVandInhibitandExcite.m:

-    Script to generate plots of waveforms and responses for selective stimulation between all three neuron models
+    Function for simulating single compartment excitatory model with perturbed dynamics

+Perturbed_Inhibitory_Model.m

+    Function for simulating single compartment inhibitory model with perturbed dynamics

+NonSelectiveSignalPertubation.m

+	Script to analyze performance of non-selective signals on models with perturbed dynamics

+InhibitSelectiveSignalPerturbation.m

+	Script to analyze performance of inhibit-selective signals on models with perturbed dynamics

+ExciteSelectiveSignalPerturbation.m

+	Script to analyze performance of excite-selective signals on models with perturbed dynamics

+NoisySignals.m

+	Script to analyze performance of signals in the presence of white Gaussian noise

 Folder: